ARMENIAN HOLIDAYS 2020

 INTERNATIONAL WOMAN’S DAY (official non-working holiday)

 The International Women’s Day is very popular not only among Armenians, but also almost in all the post-Soviet countries.
-All the beloved women, mothers, grandmothers, sisters, wives, get presents and flowers both from their family members, friends and colleagues, but mostly from the beloved ones.
+All the beloved women, mothers, grandmothers, sisters, wives, get presents and flowers both from their family members, friends and colleagues.
 Folks usually celebrate it with friends in the coffee houses, restaurants or at home.

 PALM SUNDAY (TSAKHKAZARD) (religious holiday)